Sumit-1988-git/Mini_Project-Face-Emotion-Recognition-using-Deep-Learning/README.md

-Emotion Recognition Using CNN
+**Emotion Recognition Using CNN**

-This project uses a Convolutional Neural Network (CNN) to classify emotions from facial images using the FER2013 dataset.
-The model classifies images into seven emotion categories: angry, disgust, fear, happy, neutral, sad, and surprise.
+This repository contains an implementation of a Convolutional Neural Network (CNN) for classifying facial emotions.
+The model is trained on the FER2013 dataset, which classifies images into seven emotion categories:

-Installation
+Angry

+Disgust

+Fear

+Happy

+Neutral

+Sad

+Surprise

+🛠️ **Installation**
-Clone the repository and install required libraries:
+Clone the repository and install the required libraries:

 bash
 Copy